-As shown in Figure~\ref{fig:dm_clu_eg}.(a), the first iteration of channel discovery begins by applying PCA to each of the six descriptor sets to obtain low-dimensional representations of the hopping geometries.
-In all cases, the first two principal components explain more than 60\% of the total variance.
-The resulting PCA projections are then forwarded to the \textit{Mentor} for assessment.
-In the present example, the \textit{Mentor} leverages its visual-reasoning capability to identify that the hopping points are well separated in the $D_{\mathrm{ring}}$-based reduced space, indicating the presence of several distinct channels and highlighting the important role of ring-associated dihedral motions in the nonadiabatic dynamics.
+As shown in Figure~\ref{fig:dm_clu_eg}.(a), the first iteration of channel discovery began by applying PCA to each of the six descriptor sets to obtain low-dimensional representations of the hopping geometries.
+In all cases, the first two principal components contributed more than 60\% of the total variance.
+The resulting PCA projections were then forwarded to the \textit{Mentor} for assessment.
+In the present example, the \textit{Mentor} leveraged its visual-reasoning capability to identify that the hopping points were well separated in the $D_{\mathrm{ring}}$-based reduced space, indicating the presence of several distinct channels and highlighting the important role of ring-associated dihedral motions in the nonadiabatic dynamics.

 The next critical step is to group similar hopping geometries into clusters.
-In Figure~\ref{fig:dm_clu_eg}.(b), the \textit{Mentor} inspects the distribution in the $D_{\mathrm{ring}}$ PCA plot using its visual-reasoning capability and recommends agglomerative clustering for the initial partitioning.
-As shown in Figure~\ref{fig:dm_clu_eg}.(c),the \textit{Student} first performs clustering with the default parameter $k = 2$.
-Upon reviewing the resulting plot, the \textit{Mentor} immediately identifies that the central region is visually distinct and should not be merged with the adjacent cluster.
-Therefore, the \textit{Mentor} instructs the \textit{Student} to adjust the parameter to $k = 3$, after which the clustering result aligns with expectations.
-Following re-clustering with the corrected parameter, the \textit{Mentor} confirms that the current clustering is accurate.
+In Figure~\ref{fig:dm_clu_eg}.(b), the \textit{Mentor} inspected the distribution in the $D_{\mathrm{ring}}$ PCA plot using its visual-reasoning capability and recommended agglomerative clustering for the initial partitioning.
+As shown in Figure~\ref{fig:dm_clu_eg}.(c), the \textit{Student} first performed clustering with the default parameter $k = 2$.
+Upon reviewing the resulting plot, the \textit{Mentor} immediately identified that the central region was visually distinct and was not be merged with the adjacent cluster.
+Therefore, the \textit{Mentor} instructed the \textit{Student} to adjust the parameter to $k = 3$, after which the clustering result aligned with expectations.
+Following re-clustering with the corrected parameter, the \textit{Mentor} confirmed that the current clustering was accurate.